Navy’s Virtual Reality Experience visits Southwest High School during Navy Week

-SAN ANTONIO – (April 22, 2021) Cadet Petty Officer 1st Class Bonnie Shannon (center), of New Orleans, a junior attending Southwest High School, joined by her follow classmates, visited America’s Navy’s Virtual Reality Experience, the “Nimitz,” during Navy Week held in Military City USA.
+SAN ANTONIO – (April 22, 2021) Students attending Southwest High School visit America’s Navy’s Virtual Reality Experience, the “Nimitz,” during Navy Week held in Military City USA.
 The experience started with registration, a mission briefing, donning on rumble packs and virtual reality headsets, and immersion into the mission.
 The mission consisted of a virtual high-speed water extraction of a Navy SEAL team pinned down under enemy fire.
 Once they completed the mission, students were graded on how they responded to five separate mission commands.
 Additionally, many attendees took park in the pull-up challenge.
 Talent scouts from Navy Talent Acquisition Group (NTAG) San Antonio were on-hand to engage eligible attendees on a possible career in America’s Navy and to spread Navy Awareness.
 Navy Weeks are the service’s signature outreach program that enable the Navy to build and strengthen ties to the community.
 NTAG San Antonio’s area of responsibility includes two Talent Acquisition Onboarding Centers (TAOC) which manage more than 34 Navy Recruiting Stations and Navy Officer Recruiting Stations spread throughout 144,000 square miles of Central and South Texas territory.
 (U.S. Navy photo by Burrell Parmer, NTAG San Antonio Public Affairs/Released)

 |Date Taken: